 - we are in initial talks with the Daily Table in Dorchester which hits all the right notes of aiming to get the bags into the hands of a store in a low-income area where people visit regularly

 ABOUT THE ORGANIZERS

-Boomerang Bags Boston Chapter is a collective of residents and community activists living in Boston, led by Sierra Rothberg of Lusterity, Clean Up Boston and a local Girl Scout leader, Yooree Lorsodo of On The Dot Books, Mary Grady, a Boston Public School teacher and fellow Girl Scout leader, Vienna Rothberg of Goga and creator of P.L.E.A.S.U.R.E. at MIT, and Ann Walsh Chief of Family Engagement at 1647, and Cathy Armer who is our word and editor wiz, and Jen Larson a genuine rockstar and parent, who believe that we can thrive as a city that is free of single-use plastic bags.
+Boomerang Bags Boston Chapter is a collective of residents and community activists living in Boston, led by Sierra Rothberg of Lusterity, Clean Up Boston and a local Girl Scout leader, Yooree Lorsodo of On The Dot Books, Mary Grady, a Boston Public School teacher and fellow Girl Scout leader, Vienna Rothberg of Goga and creator of P.L.E.A.S.U.R.E. at MIT, Ann Walsh Chief of Family Engagement at 1647, and Cathy Armer who is our word and editor wiz, and Jen Larson a genuine rockstar and parent, who believe that we can thrive as a city that is free of single-use plastic bags.
 We believe that we can come together to create a solution to provide people free access to re-usable bags when they cannot afford them.